The Tribes and Customs of Hy-Many

 Chart from the back of the book broken into three scans or full image

 Perhaps one of the most interesting facts found in this book is the explanation as to how some of the Irish Gaelic Gentry O'Kelleys came to be protestant.
-While I haven't yet found the document, it seems certain that the O'Kelleys of Tara followed the same path to becoming Protestant and like the English.
+While I haven't yet found the document, it seems certain that the O'Kelleys of Tara followed the same path to becoming Protestant.
 Beginning on page 18 and ending on page 20 we have:

 In the reign of Elizabeth it consisted only of five baronies, as appears from a curious document to be found among the " Inrolments tempore Elizabeths," in the Auditor General's Office, Dublin, dated 6th August, 1585.
 From this Document the Editor is tempted to present the reader with the following extract, which throws a curious light on the state of Hy-Many in the reign of Queen Elizabeth: